Luxembourgish: Endangerement

+According to some Luxembourgish news media and members of Actioun Lëtzebuergesch (an association for the preservation and promotion of the language), the biggest threat to the existence of Luxembourgish is indeed French, since it is the language of most official documents and street signs in Luxembourg; this considerably weakens the possibility for Luxembourgish to be practiced by new speakers and learners.
+In most cases, this passively forces expats to learn French instead of Luxembourgish.

+In 2021 it was announced that public announcements in Luxembourgish (and in German as well) at Luxembourg Airport would cease; it would only be using French and English for future public announcements.
+This will cause Luxembourgish to go unused at Luxembourg Airport after many decades.
+Actioun Lëtzebuergesch declared itself to be hugely upset by this new governmental measure, citing that other airports in the world seem to have no problems making public announcements in multiple languages.
+According to a poll conducted by AL, 92.84% of the Luxembourgish population wished to have public announcements to be made in Luxembourgish at Luxembourg Airport.

+ADR politician Fred Keup has claimed that Luxembourgish is already on its way to complete replacement by French.

+Dialects

 There are several distinct dialect forms of Luxembourgish including Areler (from Arlon), Eechternoacher (Echternach), Dikrecher (Diekirch), Kliärrwer (Clervaux), Miseler (Moselle), Stater (Luxembourg City), Veiner (Vianden), Minetter (Southwest Luxembourg) and Weelzer (Wiltz).
 Further small vocabulary differences may be seen even between small villages.
 These varieties are grouped into North, East, South, and Center dialects which can be automatically categorised with a correctness of about 80%.

 Increasing mobility of the population and the dissemination of the language through mass media such as radio and television are leading to a gradual standardisation towards a "Standard Luxembourgish" through the process of koineization.

+Geographic distribution

 Surrounding languages

 There is no distinct geographic boundary between the use of Luxembourgish and the use of other closely related High German dialects (for example, Lorraine Franconian); it instead forms a dialect continuum of gradual change.

 Spoken Luxembourgish is relatively hard to understand for speakers of German who are generally not familiar with Moselle Franconian dialects (or at least other West Central German dialects).
 They can usually read the language to some degree.
 For those Germans familiar with Moselle Franconian dialects, it is relatively easy to understand and speak Luxembourgish as far as the everyday vocabulary is concerned.
 The large number of French loanwords in Luxembourgish may hamper communication about certain topics or with certain speakers (those who use many terms taken from French).

-Orthography

-Standardisation

-A number of proposals for standardising the orthography of Luxembourgish can be documented, going back to the middle of the 19th century.
-There was no officially recognised system until the adoption of the "OLO" (ofizjel lezebuurjer ortografi) on 5 June 1946.
-This orthography provided a system for speakers of all varieties of Luxembourgish to transcribe words the way they pronounced them, rather than imposing a single, standard spelling for the words of the language.
-The rules explicitly rejected certain elements of German orthography (e.g., the use of ä and ö, the capitalisation of nouns).
-Similarly, new principles were adopted for the spelling of French loanwords.